 1.3 At application phase, the individual is to choose whether he/she will be undertaking the course at attendance, participation, or achievement level (for further information see section 9).

-1.5 Candidates are expected to have basic IT knowledge (in order to be able to access the VLE, open note files, compose word processing documents, and access emails) be fluent in English and in the language in which the course will be delivered.
+1.5 Candidates are expected to have basic IT knowledge (in order to be able to access the VLE (Virtual Learning Environment – Moodle), open note files, compose word processing documents, and access emails) be fluent in English and in the language in which the course will be delivered.
 Unless written permission is given, all written assessments are to be submitted in English via the VLE.

 1.6 The Institute may request an interview with the applicant before enrolling the individual for a course.
-During the interview, academic competencies, language, motivations, openness to formation, and behaviour is evaluated.
+During the interview, academic competencies, language, motivations, openness to formation and attitude is evaluated.
 The interview is conducted by at least two persons on behalf of the Institute.

-1.7 A confirmation email will be sent within 5 days from the submission of the application.
+1.7 A confirmation email stating acceptance, or otherwise, to the course applied for will be set within 5 days from the submission of the application.

-1.8 The Institute reserves the right not to open a course due to a lack of students or other unforeseen circumstances.
-In such cases, students will be notified no later than 5 days before the due starting date of the course.
+1.8 The Institute reserves the right not to open a course due to lack of students or other unforeseen circumstances.
+In such cases, students will be notified by not later than 5 days before the due starting date of the course.